AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/make-an-email-operational.md

 >
 >Operational emails are not subject to communication limits.

-1. Find your email, select it and click&nbsp;Edit Draft.
+1. Find your email, select it and click Edit Draft.

 ![](assets/one-1.png)